 Discover the Palcoyo Rainbow Mountain and the Last Handmade Inca Bridge

-Our “Rainbow Mountains Palcoyo and Queswachaka Bridge” tour is a great choice for anyone wanting to see the beautiful colorful mountains and experience a taste of the Quechuen culture and community.
-This tour is wonderful for families and available for any level of hiker.
-Enjoy amazing views of Palcoyo and see three different colored mountains at the same time!
+Our “Rainbow Mountains Palcoyo and Queswachaka Bridge” tour is a great choice for anyone wanting to see the beautiful colourful mountain and experience a taste of the Quechuen culture.
+This tour is wonderful for families and for hikers of any level.
+Enjoy amazing views of Palcoyo and see three different coloured mountains in one tour!

 Afterwards, experience another beautiful sight Peru has to offer: the Q’eswachaca Bridge, a UNESCO World Heritage site.
-Here is an exciting scene, a beautifully constructed Inca bridge that is a testament to tradition and age-old engineering.
+The Q’eswachaca Bridge is a beautifully constructed Inca bridge, testament to tan old Inca tradition and age-old engineering.
 The bridge is composed of ropes and is carefully crafted and reconstructed every year by the Quechuen people.
 Don’t just look!
 Take a thrilling walk across the bridge and experience it firsthand!

 CUSCO - RAINBOW MOUNTAINS OF PALCCOYO

-We have an early start, departing Cusco at 6:00 am via private transport.
+We have an early start on day 1, leaving Cusco at 6:00 am via private transport.

-After an approx. 3 and a half hour journey, during which we will pass numerous alpaca’s, natives who live in the mountains and beautiful winding landscapes, we will arrive at the trailhead.
-From there will be a hike lasting approx. 1 hour.
+After an approx. 3 and a half hour journey, during which we’ll spot many alpacas and natives communities living in the mountains, we’ll reach the trailhead.
+From there we’ll be hike for approx. 1 hour.

 This hike is accessible for all ages and hiking levels.
 We will be reaching altitudes of 5000m (16400ft) above sea level.
-The view is well worth the height!
-You will be able to observe 3 different colored mountains at the peak of the hike.
+The view is definitely worth the effort!
+Once at the peak, we’ll have the chance to have a amazing sight over 3 different coloured mountains.

-After returning to our transport (45 minute downhill walking) we will drive approx. 1 hour to view the Checacupe Inca Rope Bridge.
+After returning to our car (45 minute downhill walking), we’ll drive for approx. 1 hour to get to the Checacupe Inca Rope Bridge.

 CHECACUPE INCA ROPE BRIDGE

-The Checacupe Inca Rope Bridge is a suspension bridge built over a river constructed by the Inca Empire.
-These bridges were an important part of the Incan road system and are examples of Incan innovation in engineering.
-Bridges of this type were useful since the Inca people did not use wheeled transport – traffic was limited to pedestrians and livestock.
-They were frequently used by Chasqui (messengers of the era) to deliver messages throughout the Inca Empire.
+The Checacupe Inca Rope Bridge is a suspension bridge built above a river, constructed by the Inca Empire.
+These bridges were an important part of the Inca road systems and are great examples of Inca engineering and innovation.
+Bridges of this type were extremely useful since the Inca people did not use wheeled transportation, therefore, traffic was limited to pedestrians and livestock.
+They were frequently used by Chasqui (messengers from the Inca era) to deliver messages throughout the Inca Empire.

-After an approx. 15 minute drive, we will stop for lunch.
-Breakfast and dinner are not included.
+After an approx. 15 minute drive, we’ll stop for lunch. (please note that Breakfast and dinner are not included in the package price)

 INCA BRIDGE QUESWACHAKA - CUSCO

-After lunch, we will drive for about 1 and a half hours to the Inca Queswachaka (Q’eswachaca) Bridge.
+After lunch, we’ll drive for about 1 and a half hours to the Inca Queswachaka (Q’eswachaca) Bridge.

-Sustaining ancient traditions over centuries is no small feat, but it is managed spectacularly by local Quechue communities in the Cusco region.
-Four Quechue communities unite themselves every year in order to rebuild the bridge completely from scratch.
-The secrets of this design and construction process are handed down from generation to generation and their aim is to maintain exactly the same style and materials that were used more than 500 years ago by Inca engineers.
+Sustaining ancient traditions over centuries is no small task, but is incredibly well managed by local Quechue communities in the Cusco region.
+Four Quechue communities unite themselves every year in order to completely rebuild the bridge from scratch.
+The secrets of this design and construction process are handed down from generation to generation and their aim is to maintain exactly the same style using the same materials that were used more than 500 years ago by Inca engineers.

-Thanks to this tradition and the strong will of the 1,000 people who participate in the bridge´s annual reconstruction, we can step away from the history books and enjoy an interactive experience of Inca culture.
-Come and experience Inca engineering at work in the 21st century and take a walk across the Queswachaka (Q’eswachaca) Bridge!
+Thanks to this tradition and the strong will of the 1,000 people who take part in the bridge´s annual reconstruction, we can step away from the history books and enjoy an interactive experience of the Inca culture.
+Come and experience Inca engineering work from the 21st century and take a walk across the Queswachaka (Q’eswachaca) Bridge!

 Optional: For those of you who want to make a short downhill trek, approx. 30 minutes, on a ancient Inca trail, we can take a trail on part of Qhapaq Ñan to the Queswachaka (Q’eswachaca) Bridge.

-At around 5:30 pm we will leave the Queswachaka (Q’eswachaca) Bridge and drive for about 3 hours to arrive back in Cusco at around 8:30 or 9:00 pm.
+At around 5:30 pm we’ll leave the Queswachaka (Q’eswachaca) Bridge and drive for about 3 hours in order to get back to Cusco at around 8:30 or 9:00 pm.